varun-3112/webline_social_media/README.md

 ## About

-This is an RESTfull implementation of Users and Posts APIs which include Spring Security, Junit Testing, and Swagger.
+This is a RESTful implementation of Users and Posts APIs which include Spring Security, Junit Testing, and Swagger.

 ### Features of the Project
 * Users APIs: